openrewrite/rewrite-docs/reference/yaml-format-reference.md

 ```

 {% hint style="warning" %}
-While you can define whatever sort of styles you may want, the formatting recipes built into Rewrite itself know how to act upon styles built into Rewrite.
+While you can define whatever sort of styles you may want, the formatting recipes built into OpenRewrite itself know how to act upon styles built into OpenRewrite.
 A full reference for such styles will be added to this documentation soon.
 {% endhint %}

 Consider this example declarative style, which specifies that tabs should be used for indentation and that at least 9999 imports from a given package should be required before collapsing them into a single star import: